wmarshall484/DSI_LECTURES_2/multi-armed-bandit/jack_bennetto/jb-multi-armed-bandit.md

 In both cases, we consider an ensemble of possible randomly generated universes.

-Frequentist: The hypothesis is a fixed (though unknown) reality; we the observed data follows some random distribution
+Frequentist: The hypothesis is a fixed (though unknown) reality; the observed data follows some random distribution

 Bayesian: The observed data is a fixed reality; the hypotheses follow some random distribution.